microsoft/appcenter-sdk-android/README.md

     ErrorReport crashReport = Crashes.getLastSessionCrashReport();
     ```

-* **Enable or disable the Crashes service:**  You can disable and opt out of using Crashes by calling the `setEnabled()` API and the SDK will collect no crashes for your app.
+* **Enable or disable Crashes:**  You can disable and opt out of using Crashes by calling the `setEnabled()` API and the SDK will collect no crashes for your app.
 Use the same API to re-enable it by passing `true` as a parameter.

     ```Java
     Crashes.setEnabled(false);